datsoftlyngby/soft2019spring-databases/assignments/assignment2.md

 Your application has to be able to answer queries corresponding to the following questions:

   1. How many Twitter users are in the database?
+  * Who are the most active Twitter users (top ten)?
+  * Who are the
+	  * five most grumpy (most negative tweets) and
+	  * the most happy (most positive tweets)?
-  2. Which Twitter users link the most to other Twitter users?
+  * Which Twitter users link the most to other Twitter users?
 (Provide the top ten.)
   * Who is are the most mentioned Twitter users?
 (Provide the top five.)
-  * Who are the most active Twitter users (top ten)?
-  * Who are the five most grumpy (most negative tweets) and the most happy (most positive tweets)?

 Your application can be written in the language of your choice.
 It must have a structured form of acceess, but it is not important if it is an API, a CLI UI, a GUI, or a Web-based UI.